MrClodd/MrClodd/README.md

 </p>

 - 👨‍ I’m currently working as **QA Engineer**
-- 🌱 I’m currently learning about **Data Testing and DevOps**
+- 🌱 I’m currently learning about **DevOps**
 - 💬 Ask me about software automation and in the world of testing mostly
-- 👨‍💻 I worked in the backend with: Javascript, TypeScript, Python and in the fronted: Playwright, AWS.
+- 👨‍💻 I worked with: Python and TypeScript for backend, and Playwright and AWS for testing.
 - 📫 How to reach me **claudiualex02@gmail.com**

 **I can:**